Tits Alternative for groups acting properly on $2$-dimensional recurrent complexes (with an appendix written jointly with Jon McCammond): Invariant cocompact subcomplexes

-If $X$ contains a simplicial $2$-sphere $\Sigma$, then there is no triangle $T_0$ in $\Sigma$ with an $a_0\in A$ in some $\lk_{x_0} T_0$.
+\begin{proof}[Proof of the Main Theorem] If $X$ contains a simplicial $2$-sphere $\Sigma$, then there is no triangle $T_0$ in $\Sigma$ with an $a_0\in A$ in some $\lk_{x_0} T_0$.
 Indeed, otherwise using Definition~\ref{def:build-like}(ii) and~(iii) we could construct in $A$ an infinite sequence $a_0,a_1, \ldots$ such that for all $i\geq 0$ we have $a_{i+1}\in H(I(a_i))$, with $a_i$ in some $\lk_{x_i}T_i$ and $T_i\subset \Sigma$.
 This would contradict Definition~\ref{def:build-like}(i) or~(v).
 Consequently, by Definition~\ref{def:build-like}(iv) each edge of $\Sigma$ has degree 2 in $X$.
 We can thus remove all triangles and edges of each $\Sigma$ and replace them by a cone over the vertex set $\Sigma^0$.
 After this operation $X$ is still simply connected.
 We can thus assume that $X$ does not contain simplicial $2$-spheres.

-If $X$ contains a thick {$G$-\sics} $Z$, then by Remark~\ref{rem:hereditary} the triangle complex $Z$ is recurrent with respect to $G$.
+If $X$ contains a thick $G$-\sics \ $Z$, then by Remark~\ref{rem:hereditary} the triangle complex~$Z$ is recurrent with respect to $G$.
 Since $G$ acts cocompactly on $Z$, we have that $A/G$ is finite.
 Moreover, since $G$ acts properly on $Z$, all edges of $Z$ have finite degree in $Z$.
 Thus by Lemma~\ref{lem:thick} we have that $G$ contains $F_2$.
+If $X$ does not contain a thick {$G$-\sics}, then the Main Theorem follows from Proposition~\ref{prop:OP}. \end{proof}

-Let us assume then that $X$ does not contain a thick {$G$-\sics} Consider possible essential {$G$-\sics}\ $Z\subseteq X$.
-By Corollary~\ref{cor:essform}, for each triangle $T$ of $Z$ the gallery connected component $Y=\mathrm{gal}_Z(T)$ is a simplicial plane.
-If any such $Y$ is not a flat, then it is a hyperbolic simplicial plane.
-Consequently, the stabilizer $\mathrm{Stab}_G(Y)$, which acts geometrically on $Y$, contains $F_2$ (by e.g.\ \cite[Thm 8.37]{GhydlH1990}).
-If $Y\neq Y'$ are two such intersecting flats, then by Corollary~\ref{cor:injective} the connected component $W$ of $Z$ containing $Y\cup Y'$ is an infinite valence tree of flats and thus $\mathrm{Stab}_G(W)$ contains $F_2$.
-It remains to consider the case where each $Z$ is a disjoint union of flats.
-Then by Lemma~\ref{l:noics}, $G$ contains $F_2$, is virtually $\Z^2$, or virtually cyclic. \end{proof}
+{\kol \begin{rem} The assumption in Proposition~\ref{prop:OP} that $X$ contains no simplicial $2$-spheres could be removed at the cost of allowing, instead of flats, trees of $2$-spheres and trees of a flat and $2$-spheres in the statement of Lemma~\ref{l:noics}.
+This would complicate slightly the proof of Lemma~\ref{l:noics}, so we decided to keep this assumption. \end{rem}}